More Than A Singing Cow

-Growing up in the middle of the post-WWII evangelical culture, I was exposed to some of the giants of that era: Bill Bright, Elton Trueblood, Billy Graham, Ray Stedman, and others.
+Growing up in the middle of the post-WWII evangelical culture, I was exposed to some of the giants of that era: Bill Bright, Elton Trueblood, Billy Graham, Henrietta Mears, Ray Stedman, and others.
 They were men and women of great faith and vision living in a time of extraordinary expansion of the parachurch movement, seminaries, megachurches, and global ministries.
-Sadly, many of us carried along in that stream were all too familiar with the dark side of the other leaders and their organizations.
-Continent-size egos; the corrupting influences of wealth, power, and acclaim; and the inevitable accumulation of an admiring bureaucracy took much of the gleam off.
+Sadly, many of us carried along in that stream were all too familiar with the dark side of other leaders and their organizations.
+Continent-size egos; the corrupting influences of wealth, power, and acclaim; and the inevitable accumulation of an admiring and compliant bureaucracy took off much of the gleam.

 Today we call those who are disappointed with organized religion the “nones.”
 We were simply disillusioned and cynical.
 Too young to have any genuine perspective, we saw up close and clearly the soft white underbelly of American evangelicalism – and we left.
 Some of us returned to our roots and discovered what T.S.
 Eliot said is true: “We shall not cease from exploration and the end of all our exploring will be to arrive where we started and know the place for the first time.”

 So, I prayed I would be kind as we walked in the front door of the Billy Graham Library.
 I knew the now infamous talking and singing cow that greets every visitor at the beginning of the tour was going to be difficult to ignore – and it was.
-Franklin Graham’s explanation that it will teach children what he sees as the central message of his father’s life: that God can do mighty works with anyone who submits to him even a poor farm boy, is a stretch.
+Franklin Graham’s explanation that it will teach children what he sees as the central message of his father’s life is a stretch.
+However, that God can do mighty works with anyone who submits to him – even a poor farm boy – is true.

-However, once past that the Library is neither the shrine I expected nor the $27-million monument to an individual who was so often reported along with stories of discord and rifts within the Graham family.
+But once past that the Library is neither the shrine I expected nor the $27-million monument to an individual so often reported along with stories of discord and rifts within the Graham family.
 Yes, Billy Graham’s response after his first tour was “Too much Billy Graham ” and maybe he’s right.
-However, the team of designers and curators has, with only a few exceptions, managed to create an experience that honors his ministry without manufacturing a myth.
+Still, the team of designers and curators has, with only a few exceptions, managed to create an experience that honors his ministry without manufacturing a myth.

-Yes, there are areas of his life and ministry that have been glossed and buffed but it is hard to imagine anyone being put off by what is so obvious: Billy Graham has been a man of extraordinary integrity faith commitment, innovative energy, and humility.
+Yes, there are areas of his life and ministry that have been glossed and buffed but it is hard to imagine anyone being put off by what is so obvious: Billy Graham had been a man of extraordinary integrity, faith, commitment, innovative energy, and humility.
 His own professed and public self-doubts have distinguished him from many of the overly confident and driven leaders so anxious to accumulate followers and fame.

 As a seminary student at Harvard Divinity in 1975, I wrote a paper on the faith development of Billy Graham.
 My professor and fellow students saw him as part of a larger religious sideshow.
 In fact, when it was proposed that Graham come and speak to the student body, he was voted down loudly.
 No one wanted someone of such questionable theological sophistication on the campus.